VHarika13/Password-Generator/README.md

 ## Follow the prompts to specify:

-Number of letters
+1.Number of letters
-Number of symbols
+2.Number of symbols
-Number of numbers
+3.Number of numbers
-Copy the generated password displayed on the screen for your use.
+4.Copy the generated password displayed on the screen for your use.